 |"Kick out the jams, mofos!: MC Rod Misey introduces Trio Novo|

-...venerable rock vets OHO (featuring guitarist Jay Grabowski and drummer Dave Reeve, with guest vocals on a Kinks cover courtesy of Dave "Steptoe T. Magnificent" Wilcox), and the "progressive rock for the contemporary absurdist" stylings of Buck Subtle & The Little Planets (keyboard-vocalist mastermind Mark O'Connor, his singer-guitarist wife Mary Lis, sax player Mindi Siegel, and a former Da Moronics rhythm section of bassist Charles Freeman and drummer Jaimie Wilson, Sr.).
+...venerable rock vets OHO (featuring guitarist Jay Grabowski and drummer Dave Reeve, with guest vocals on a Kinks cover courtesy of Dave "Steptoe T. Magnificent" Wilcox), and the "progressive rock for the contemporary absurdist" stylings of Buck Subtle & The Little Planets (keyboard-vocalist mastermind Mark O'Connor, his singer-guitarist wife Mary Lis, sax player Mindi Siegel (with her signature "Coltrane on the Moon" sound), and a former Da Moronics rhythm section of bassist Charles Freeman and drummer Jaimie Wilson, Sr.).

 |Buck Subtle & The Little Planets|

 |Mary Lis and Chuck Freeman of The Little Planets|

 |Jamie Wilson & Mindi Siegel|

 |Saxy Mindi Siegel toots her own horn while savy Mark O'Connor sings|

 |Monkey To Man: Jamie Wilson's drumming has really evolved from Da Moronics days|